 If you have a knack for the big picture, and for thinking strategically, there are programs (accredited degrees or otherwise) with a focus on strategy and design thinking in business—such as the one-year immersive program at the Austin Center for Design or the program through the MIT Media Lab, which is completely free to applicants who make it through the rigorous selection process.

-If you want the hands-on, daily design experience and learning that’s entirely focused on what will get you hired in the field, we recommend looking at either a bootcamp or certification program.
+If you want the hands-on, daily design experience and learning that’s entirely focused on what will get you hired in the field, we recommend looking at either a bootcamp or design thinking certification program.

 Duration and time investment